vindevil/odoo-14-docker-compose/README.md

-# Installing Odoo 14 without binding to host by one command
+# Install Odoo 14 without binding to host
+# Network "proxy" should be created before

 (Supports multiple Odoo instances on one server)